College of Osteopathic Medicine

 video Feature

-Jonathan Terry, DO, QME, DABPN, ABIHM, is the Interim Assistant Dean for Community Clinical Education and Associate Professor of Specialty Medicine at CHSU-COM.
+Jonathan Terry, DO, QME, DABPN, ABIHM, is the Assistant Dean for Community Clinical Education and Associate Professor of Specialty Medicine at CHSU-COM.
 Dr. Terry also practices integrative psychiatry in his private practice where he helps his patients understand the relationship between the mind and body, helping patients address the root issues that can prevent them from being able to cope with a physical ailment.
 Dr. Terry started as a preceptor to CHSU medical students, but soon became a full-time faculty member, allowing him to have a bigger impact on student learning.
 See how he is shaping the next generation of medical professionals.

 Faculty Feature – Dr. Francisco Ibarra